 Figure 3&4: Cumulative number of refugees in Tanzania and sex and age distribution.
 UNHCR.
 June 2017

-However, many displaced persons fail to access international protection and fall through the radars.
+However, many displaced persons fail to access international protection and fall through the cracks.
 Many reports highlight the difficult and dangerous access to the official border points for those searching for protection in Tanzania.
 There have been many instances of arrests and/or physically abuses of people trying to cross the border for protection.
 This has forced many Burundians, including unaccompanied minors, to try crossing informally or to stay “hidden” in border areas.
 Some of these displaced are trapped inside their own country unable to cross the border for fear of being arrested by Burundian authorities.
-They live in limbo situation in the forests and villages along the border between Burundi and Tanzania.
+They live in limbo situations in the forests and villages along the border between Burundi and Tanzania.

 In Tanzania, January and February 2017 saw the highest influx rates since the crisis started in April 2015, with over 33,000 people arriving within two months.
-But in mid-February 2017, the Government of Tanzania announced that the prima facie Declaration, i.e.granting refugee status automatically to all those fleeing the situation in Burundi, would be rescinded, and all new arrivals from Burundi would be required to undergo individualized refugee status determination.
+But in mid-February 2017, the Government of Tanzania withdrew the prima facie Declaration, i.e.granting refugee status automatically to all those fleeing the situation in Burundi, and all new arrivals from Burundi are now required to undergo individualized refugee status determination.
 Following this revocation, the Tanzanian Immigration authorities have initiated a screening process along the border with Burundi and have only allowed into the territory those who are believed to be refugees.
-There have also been incidences when the border between the two countries has been temporarily closed According to initial estimates, nearly 100 people per day are denied entry into Tanzania.
+There have also been incidences when the border between the two countries has been temporarily closed.
+According to initial estimates, nearly 100 people per day are denied entry into Tanzania.
 The Government of Tanzania is working on establishing an alternative individual RSD procedure to be in line with Tanzanian and international refugee law, but it is not yet implemented.
 In the meantime, the screening process at the border does not meet international and national procedural standards.

 This led to a concerning protection situation in border areas, particularly in the provinces of Makamba, Ruyigi and Muyinga.
 As a result, large groups of displaced who are residing in host border communities in Burundi are currently waiting to cross over to Tanzania, or they remain in limbo.
 It is unclear, moreover, how many people continue to cross into Tanzanian villages through unofficial entry points and without registering and thus, without access to basic services or protection.
 Many incidences have been recorded in the first half of 2017 of stranded Burundian migrants being intercepted, apprehended and deported back to Burundi by Tanzanian immigration officials, and in nearly all cases, their fate is unknown.